Olivia Wilde-Jason Sudeikis Drama Serves Up Next Level of Toxic Celebrity Fandom

-Wilde retrieved the envelope placed on the stage by the unidentified server, opened it to examine the contents, and quickly continued with her presentation unphased.
+Wilde retrieved the envelope placed on the stage by the unidentified server, opened it to examine the contents, and quickly continued with her presentation unfazed.
 The manila envelope may have been marked “Personal and Confidential,” but it didn’t take long for news to surface about its true contents, giving the entire spectacle a woefully ironic but irresistibly juicy sheen.
-Wilde had been served papers filed by her ex, Sudeikis, at a presentation for the film where she met the man she went public with one month after their split—a virtually unknown, up-and-coming actor named Harry Styles.
+Wilde had been served papers filed by Sudeikis at a presentation for the film where she met the man she went public with one month after their split—a virtually unknown, up-and-coming actor named Harry Styles.

 News out of the Vegas Strip hasn’t rocked the world this hard since Nomi Malone pushed Cristal Connors down a flight of stairs in Showgirls, so naturally, everyone on Twitter was quick to take sides.